-Lunch at The New Inn can range from a grazing board of charcuterie to pub classics such as soups, sandwiches and ploughman’s, to something from the grill.
+Lunch at The New Inn can range from a ham hock rillette to pub classics such as soups, sandwiches and lamb shank shepherd’s pie to something from the grill.
 During the evening, a much more extensive and impressive menu is presented with a robust modern gastro bent.

-On Sunday’s a traditional lunch is guaranteed and a big success; booking, especially on special occasions such s Mother’s day, is strongly advised.
-In the garden, there is also a wood-fired pizza oven which can be hired for private events but is also fired up regularly on the Inn’s pizza nights.
+On Sundays a traditional Sussex Sunday lunch is guaranteed and a big success; booking, especially on special occasions such as Mother’s day, is strongly advised.

 Food for all

 There is a special children’s menu during the week, and on Sundays, children can have a smaller portion roast at half price.
-In keeping with the times and an influx of Brighton visitors, there is a weekly vegan menu which is specially prepared, rather than merely an option omitting elements of other mains.
-Vegetarian, gluten-free and dairy-free dishes are all marked on the menu.
+In keeping with the times and an influx of Brighton visitors, there are weekly vegan options which are specially prepared, rather than merely an option omitting elements of other mains.
+Vegetarian, gluten-free and dairy-free dishes are all available to order.

-In 2019 The New Inn Hurst won “Best Wine” in the Star Pubs awards, due mainly to their commitment to local wines including Winston and Albourne Estates (you can read our interview with Alison Nightingale of Albourne Estate here).
-The New Inn has a monthly “Taste of” evening with a special menu that explored global cuisines and wine pairing.
+In 2019 The New Inn Hurst won “Best Wine” in the Star Pubs awards, due mainly to their commitment to local wines including Winston and Albourne Estates (read our interview with Alison Nightingale of Albourne Estate).

 Local ales, beers and ciders populate the taps, as well as excellent international brands.
 Gin and whisky lovers won’t feel short-changed here too, both being extensively listed; with most other spirits also well represented.